mjw56/ge-ng-karma-seed/README.md

 ### `test/`

-This directory contains all the important configuration files for karma.
-Of important note is the shared configuration file which is where all of the relevant javascript files to be tested are included.
-Then, there are two other configuration files for e2e (end to end) and unit testing.
-The unit and e2e tests are split into their own folders, each contained the necessary files for testing.
-I have included specs for both folders which work on the Goals Conversation module. matsko from the angular core dev team gave a [great walkthrough of testing an angular js application](http://www.yearofmoo.com/2013/01/full-spectrum-testing-with-angularjs-and-karma.html "Full Spectrum Testing with AngularJS and Karma").
+This directory contains all the important configuration files for karma and also all of the test specs.
+The shared configuration file is where all of the javascript files to be tested are included.
+Then, there are two other configuration files for e2e (end to end) and unit testing which contain the respective test files.
+The unit and e2e test files are split into their own folders.
+I have included working specs for both folders which currently only test the Goals Conversation feature.
+Matsko from the angular core dev team gave a [great walkthrough of testing an angular js application](http://www.yearofmoo.com/2013/01/full-spectrum-testing-with-angularjs-and-karma.html "Full Spectrum Testing with AngularJS and Karma").
+This seed repository was based off his article and I recommend reading it as he does a great job of going into the details of how to test an angular application with karma.

 ## Installation ##
-Clone this repository or download the zip file. _The Gruntfile.js, package.json and test directory all need to reside in the root of the Goal Explorer application in order to work correctly_**.
+Clone this repository or download the zip file. **_The Gruntfile.js, package.json and test directory all need to reside in the root of the Goal Explorer application in order to work correctly_**.
 Also, in order for karma to be made aware of the goalExplorer module we will need to place it on the window scope in goalsApp.js:

 ```javascript
 var goalExplorer = window.goalExplorer = angular.module('goalExplorer', ....);